LiskHQ/lisk-contracts/README.md

 **NOTE**: On a private test network, the deployment of smart contracts is feasible on both L1 and L2 networks.
 However, the transfer of tokens between these networks is not possible as it requires the operation of the Sequencer.

+**NOTE**: To successfully deploy all smart contracts and execute the required transactions, the deployer (specified by `PRIVATE_KEY` in the `.env` file) must have funds available in its address.
+For a private test network, you can use a any private key from the list provided by `anvil` when the network is created, or choose another private key with sufficient funds on a forked network.

 Private L1 and L2 test networks are established using the `anvil` tool, and the smart contracts are deployed using the `forge script` tool.
 To run private networks and deploy the smart contracts, follow these steps:
 1. Create `.env` file and set the vars `PRIVATE_KEY`, `L1_RPC_URL`, `L1_FORK_RPC_URL`, `L2_RPC_URL`, `L2_FORK_RPC_URL`, `L1_STANDARD_BRIDGE_ADDR` and `TEST_NETWORK_MNEMONIC`.
 You can copy and rename the `.env.example` file if the default values provided in `.env.example` are satisfactory. `L1_RPC_URL` should be set to `http://127.0.0.1:8545` and `L2_RPC_URL` should be set to `http://127.0.0.1:8546` if no changes are made in the `./runL1TestNetwork.sh` or `./runL2TestNetwork.sh` script files.
 2. Navigate to the `script` directory.